 Today, Murphy beds are used to transform spare rooms in creative ways.
 Design gurus Chip and Joanna Gains renovated a playroom with a Murphy bed for accommodating guests in one episode of their wildly popular HGTV show Fixer Upper.

 Murphy beds are also ideal for transforming underused rooms into designated home offices, home fitness centres, or artist studios.
 The sky’s the limit when it comes to dreaming up creative ideas when you have extra space to spread out.

 Con: May Not Fit in Rooms with Odd Angles or Low Ceilings

 Murphy beds are designed to be mounted flush to a straight, level, and windowless wall.
 If you have an unconventional room shape — think odd-shaped angles or low ceilings — you’d likely be unable to use a wall bed.

 Pro: Multi-functional Furniture

-Not only does a wall allow spare rooms to perform multiple functions, the piece itself is dual-use.
+Not only does a wall allow spare rooms to perform multiple functions, but the piece itself is also dual-use.
 Many of today’s Murphy bed options are equipped with pull-out desks and cabinetry.
 It is a two-for-one, cost and space-saving investment.